Content Caching MDM payload settings for Apple devices

 TCP port on which the content caching services accepts requests for uploads.
 Set the value to 0 to use a random port.

 Ranges of public IP addresses the cloud servers should use for matching clients to content caches.

 Restrict content to local network

 An option for specifying whether the content cache should offer content only to clients on the same immediate local network as the content cache rather than to clients on all local networks reachable by the content cache.
-If this setting is turned off, you can add a range of IPv4 and IPv6 addresses and select whether to restrict clients to those specified ranges.
+If this setting is turned off, you can add a range of IP addresses and specify whether to restrict clients to those specified ranges.

 Restrict peers to local network

 An option for specifying whether the content cache should peer only with other content caches on the same immediate local network, rather than with content caches that use the same public IP address as this Mac.
-If this setting is turned off, you can add a range of IPv4 and IPv6 addresses for:
+If this setting is turned off, you can add a range of IP addresses for:

-The internet connection of the Mac is shared with iPhone and iPad devices connected using USB.
+The internet connection of the Mac is shared with iPhone and iPad devices connected using USB or Thunderbolt.

 Automatically activate internet sharing

-Requires macOS 10.15.4 or later and the “Share internet connection” option to be ticked.
+Requires macOS 10.15.4 or later; the “Share internet connection” option must be checked.